Cheesemans' Ecology Safaris

 Juan Manuel Salcedo

 Juan grew up in the Galapagos Islands where he developed his passion for wildlife while sailing on his father's boat.
-He received a degree from the University of San Francisco, Quito after studying Applied Ecology, Biology and Geology.
+He received a degree from the University of San Francisco, Quito after studying Applied Ecology, Biology, and Geology.
 Juan also earned a skipper certificate after studying sailing and navigation in Los Angeles.
 Involvement in Environmental Education projects in the Galapagos Islands and on mainland Ecuador fills his spare time.

 Katlyn Taylor

 Katlyn is a captain and guide on whale-watching boats all over the US.
 She has worked in the North Atlantic and North Pacific for over 8 years.
 Her passions include facilitating wildlife experiences, educating people about marine life, and inspiring conservation actions.
 She earned bachelors’ from Oregon State in Marine Biology and International Studies.
 She is a Junior Fellow with the Safina Center of Stonybrook University.
-Currently, her biggest project is a co-hosting the Whalenerd’s Podcast, a communication project about whales and other ocean-related topics.
+Currently, her biggest project is a co-hosting The Whalenerd’s Podcast, a communication project about whales and other ocean-related topics.

 Macstyl Sasao